cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 The matrix multipliucation will dominate the computatinal complexity being $\mathcal{O}(N^3)$.
 The other two points require the solution of eigenvalue problem and of a linear system.
 As it stands, the problem is prohibitevly expensive, since the Laplacian matrix is a forth-order tensor.
 However, $\Delta_N$ admits a tridiagonal splitting into $(2N-1)$ block of size $N-|m|$ corresponding to the $m$th diagonal of $W$.
 The parallel implementation of these algorithms will be discussed in the following.

 ## 2. Parallel CPU implementation
+Linear algebra algorithms are taken from the well-established and optimised library LAPACK [3] and its parallel extension ScaLAPACK [4].
+The parallelisation is carried out by means of MPI [5] combined with openMP multithreading [6].
+We select a distribution memory layout that allows for optimal computation of matrix-matrix multiplications referred to as block-cyclic decomposition [4].
+In essence, the latter assigns matrix blocks to MPI processes in a cyclic manner in order to optimise load-balance and communication across processors for dense matrix operations.
+We refer to the ScaLAPACK User’ Guide for a complete description.

 [1]: Cifani, P., Viviani, M. and Modin, K., 2023.
 An efficient geometric method for incompressible hydrodynamics on the sphere.
 Journal of Computational Physics.

 [2]: Franken, A.D., Caliaro, M., Cifani, P. and Geurts, B.J., 2024.
 Zeitlin truncation of a shallow water quasi‐geostrophic model for planetary flow.
 Journal of Advances in Modeling Earth Systems.

+[3] E. Anderson, Z. Bai, C. Bischof, S. Blackford, J. Demmel, J. Dongarra, J. Du Croz, A. Greenbaum, S. Hammarling, A. McKenney, D. Sorensen, LAPACK Users’ Guide, 3rd edition, Society for Industrial and Applied Mathematics, Philadelphia, PA, 1999.

+[4] L.S.
+Blackford, J. Choi, A. Cleary, E. D’Azevedo, J. Demmel, I. Dhillon, J. Dongarra, S. Hammarling, G. Henry, A. Petitet, K. Stanley, D. Walker, R.C.
+Whaley, ScaLAPACK Users’ Guide, Society for Industrial and Applied Mathematics, Philadelphia, PA, 1997.

+[5] W. Gropp, E. Lusk, N. Doss, A. Skjellum, A high-performance, portable implementation of the mpi message passing interface standard, Parallel Comput.
+22 (1996) 789–828.

+[6] R. Chandra, L. Dagum, D. Kohr, R. Menon, D. Maydan, J. McDonald, Parallel Programming in OpenMP, Morgan Kaufmann, 2001